Leaning Birch Farm

 Contact informationFarm Address:

 2388 County Highway 107

 Secondary Contact: Dan Fera

-Internship informationGeneral Farm Description: Leaning Birch Farm is a highly diversified micro-farm located in Broadalbin, NY.
-We grow a wide variety of Certified Naturally Grown produce on our home property with just over an acre of land under cultivation.
-We grow year-round in two high tunnels and produce all of our seedlings on site in our small propagation house.
+Internship informationGeneral Farm Description: Leaning Birch Farm is a highly diversified market garden located in Broadalbin, NY.
+We grow a wide variety of produce on our home property with about an acre and a half of land under cultivation.
+We are primarily a 3-season farm (although we have done winter grows in the past.)
+We grow in three high tunnels and produce all of our seedlings on site in our small propagation house.
 We use sustainable methods to grow intensively on permanent raised beds to ensure the continuing good health of our soil, and never use artificial sprays or fertilizers.
 The farm is expanding, with ongoing upgrades in infrastructure, equipment, and methods – an exciting and fast paced place to learn.
+We are interested in expanding our cut-flower production, so finding someone with experience in this area would be a plus.
+We primarily sell our produce at local farmers markets and also via a pre-pay online store we are also interested in opening an onsite farm stand.
 The mission of our farm is to sustainably supply our local community with as diverse a selection of fresh vegetables, herbs and flowers as we can manage, from the mundane (tomatoes, carrots and salad greens) to the exotic (fresh ginger and turmeric).
-Our distribution methods include a CSA, three farmers markets, and a few chosen restaurants and specialty food stores.
-We plan to add a farm store to our operation during 2021.
-The farm is located just minutes away from the Great Sacandaga Lake, about ½ hour from Saratoga Springs, and also about 1/2 hour from the city of Schenecady.
+Our distribution methods include a pre-order CSA, two farmers markets, and a few chosen restaurants and specialty food stores.
+The farm is located just minutes away from the Great Sacandaga Lake, about ½ hour from Saratoga Springs, and also about 1/2 hour from the city of Schenectady.
 We are just minutes away from the city of Amsterdam, as well.

 CRAFT Member Farm?
 No